Is A Poison Dart Frog Endangered

 Conservation efforts are underway, including habitat restoration projects, captive breeding programs, and public awareness campaigns.
 Some organizations are working with local communities to promote sustainable land management practices that protect rainforest habitats.
 Captive breeding programs aim to establish healthy populations of endangered species that can eventually be reintroduced into the wild.

 One promising area of research is the study of the frogs' microbiome – the community of microorganisms living on their skin.
-Scientists are investigating how the microbiome contributes to the frogs' defense against pathogens, including the chytrid fungus.
+But scientists are investigating how the microbiome contributes to the frogs' defense against pathogens, including the chytrid fungus.
 Understanding the role of the microbiome could lead to new strategies for protecting frogs from disease.

 Data is increasingly important to conservation efforts.
 Researchers are using advanced technologies, such as GPS tracking and remote sensing, to monitor frog populations and assess the effectiveness of conservation interventions.
 Citizen science initiatives, where volunteers contribute to data collection, are also playing an increasingly important role in monitoring frog populations and raising awareness about their plight.